We are constantly searching for the fountain of youth. How do we stop the ageing process and stay young forever?

 – As we get older we start to move around less which leads to losing muscle mass and functional impairment associated in multiple studies to mitochondrial (our energy factories in all our cells) dysfunction.

 – We loose elasticity in our skin, our nails starts growing slower, reduced bone density, our hair gradually thins out.

 – For a large number of us we start losing brain density as we age and become more sedentary.
 Possibly leading to dementia and Alzheimer’s.

 – We loose height related to posture and joint compression.

 – From 40 onwards our vision starts to deteriorate.

 – Weight gain.

-Put in plain language the less we move the more we loose and possibly we age faster.
+Put in plain language, the less we move the more we lose and possibly we age faster.